orangecoding/fredy/README.md

 Returns specific information about the job with the given name or `404` if the job could not be found.

 # Docker
-Use the Dockerfile in this Repo to build a Image
+Use the Dockerfile in this Repository to build an image.

-Ex: docker build -t fredy/fredy /path/to/your/Dockerfile
+Example: `docker build -t fredy/fredy /path/to/your/Dockerfile`

-## Create & Run a Container
+## Create & run a container

 Put your config.json to /path/to/your/conf/

-Ex: docker create --name fredy -v /path/to/your/conf/:/conf -p 9876:9876 fredy/fredy
+Example: docker create --name fredy -v /path/to/your/conf/:/conf -p 9876:9876 fredy/fredy

 ## Logs

-You can browse Logs with
+You can browse the logs with  `docker logs fredy -f`

-docker logs fredy -f

-TODO:
-- document new concurrent abl in readme and adapt config
-- moar and better logging